File: British Prime Minister Therese May has faced calls for a second referendum to resolve the impasse.

 May has delayed a crucial vote by MPs on the draft Brexit deal until next month, leaving the political scene in limbo.

-If parliament fails to approve the text, Britain will crash out of the European Union regardless -- a prospect that experts warn could lead to serious trade disruption and trigger a financial crisis.
+If parliament fails to approve the text, Britain could crash out of the EU regardless -- a prospect that experts warn could lead to serious trade disruption and trigger a financial crisis.